apache/mesos/docs/upgrades.md

 }
 ```

-NOTE: The Python bindings are also changing in this release.
+**NOTE**: The Python bindings are also changing in this release.
 There are now sub-modules which allow you to use either the interfaces and/or the native driver.

 * `import mesos.native` for the native drivers
 * `import mesos.interface` for the stub implementations and protobufs